-For decades, the musical Rent has invited us to consider how we, “measure a year,” and as I reflect on the first year of Intentionalist I find myself challenged to distill our initial five hundred twenty-five thousand six hundred minutes into a blog, but here goes.
+For decades, the musical Rent has invited us to consider how we, “measure a year,” and as I look back on the first year of Intentionalist I find myself challenged to distill our initial five hundred twenty-five thousand six hundred minutes into a blog, but here goes.

 To state the obvious, we’re a start-up – a social enterprise – but a start-up nonetheless.
 And with this designation comes an understandably important emphasis on metrics related to growth and traction.

 As I think back on this year, I would point to three stages of exploration as we’ve kicked the tires and tested our hypotheses that:

 - There is indeed an opportunity gap between the small businesses in our communities, and the ability of people who care to easily find and support them.

 - Connection between people – can help cut through our tendency to spend our money purely on the basis of transaction convenience.